Student Global Relief Fund

 The application form requires you to provide details of any income you may receive during your studies.
 You must provide any information which may be applicable.
 Any information which is omitted may result in your application being rejected.

-To calculate annual income please multiply your weekly income by the appropriate length of your course.
+To calculate annual income please multiply your weekly income by either the appropriate length of your course or the length of time you will be living award from your parents.
 In order to treat all applications fairly, a Cost of Living in London (CLL) figure will be applied to your application.
 This is a level of income we expect students to have made provision for before they arrive.

 If you are living with your partner you must include their income too.